 I genuinely forgot that I needed to write.
 And I am very glad that some random part of my brain reminded me that it needed to be done because so far I have missed a Friday.
 And my new mantra as of late is “finish what you start.”
 But to be fair I never did give an end date to this.
 Or maybe I did… a year?
 Who knows.
 The primary purpose of this was to keep myself writing to hone my craft into something sellable.

 Today is officially a week since I sent an email inquiring within for a possible columnist position.
 There was a controversial firing over at the local newspaper and I thought I’d strike while the iron was scalding hot to get myself a role in the vacated seat.
 Although I have not heard a peep back.
 It’s disheartening.
 Hell, at this point, I would take a “we will look further into your inquiry.
-Thank you,” and then hear nothing back over absolute silence.
+Thank you,” than absolute silence.

 I told myself not to get my hopes up.
 Going into the email process I knew the chances of hearing back were slim to nil.
 And more likely not at all.
 But as one does I started to fantasize about getting the position and putting my life right onto the page.
 I would have an audience of typically conservative Christian readers potentially sending me hate mail, that I told myself I wouldn’t read.
 And the most important part of it all, I would get paid to write.